jc-datarchitect/jc-datarchitect/README.md

 A satirical application that mimics the inflated, pretentious language of architectural discourse.
 Built as an exercise in self-parody, this project showcases full-stack deployment capabilities and procedural text generation logic.

-**Tools & Topics:** Python, Streamlit, Cloud Deployment, Procedural Text Generation.
+**Tools & Topics:** Live App, Python, Streamlit, Cloud Deployment, Procedural Text Generation.

 ---